Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 You probably have some idea of what’s wrong with your current brand, but it is more important to know what others think.

-Spend some time reaching out to your current patients, employees, or even experts in the healthcare industry to get their opinion about your dental practice’s brand and services.
+Spend some time reaching out to your current patients, employees, or even experts in the healthcare industry to get their opinions about your dental practice’s brand and services.
 A clever way to get your employees excited about rebranding is to allow them to become active participants.

 If you can get people to be honest with you and paint a clear picture of what they do and don’t like, this valuable information can help you achieve your overall goals.